Salesforce

 Placing Your "Register" Buttons

 Begin by selecting your event.
-From the left-hand navigation, click Website.
+From the Event navigation, click Event Website.
 To the right of the Summary, click Customize.

-Once you're done, click Save to preserve the draft, or click Publish to make it visible to invitees.
+When you're finished, click Save to preserve the draft, or click Publish to make the changes visible to invitees.

 Customize the Website's Theme